katieoconn/pregnancy-ibd/pages/pregnancy_jpouch.md

 **J pouch (IPAA)**

-This surgery generally does not affect one's ability to carry pregnancy to term.
+Having this surgery prior to pregnancy generally does not affect one's ability to carry pregnancy to term.